 4.23 Gamlingay will plan positively for housing growth across the lifetime of the Neighbourhood Plan (2020-35).
-Housing sites must fall within the development framework (see GAM3).
-They will be considered carefully and will be acceptable only where they reflect the principles of affordability, sustainability and adaptability outlined above, and are consistent with the Neighbourhood Plan (policies) taken as a whole.
+Housing sites will be considered carefully and will be acceptable only where they reflect the principles of affordability, sustainability and adaptability outlined above, and are consistent with the Neighbourhood Plan (policies) taken as a whole (including GAM3).
 For clarification all hamlets are classified outside the Village Framework, as located in the open countryside.